In this post we looked at what the different types of editing are. But how do you know which you need?

 Do you need it? – maybe.

-If you’re planning to submit your book to a traditional publisher, then I’d suggest you don’t need a copy-edit.
+If you’re planning to submit your book to a traditional publisher, then I’d suggest you may not need a copy-edit.
 If a publisher decides to publish your book they’ll have their own copy-editor work with you, so paying for the same thing beforehand is rather a waste of your time and money.
-However, if your manuscript has been through several drafts and you’re sure any big picture issues have been ironed out, then a heavy copy-edit that involves line editing and structural issues might be a good alternative to hiring a developmental editor.
+However, if your manuscript has been through several drafts and you’re sure any big picture issues have been ironed out, then an edit that involves line editing and structural issues might be a good alternative to hiring a developmental editor.

-If you’re planning on self-publishing, then I strongly advise you to have your book copy-edited.
+If you’re planning on self-publishing, then I strongly advise you to have your book edited.
 You really don’t want to print several hundred copies only to have someone point out that one of your characters changes hair colour halfway through, or for reviews to criticise the sub-par grammar and inconsistent spelling.
-Self-publishing is no longer looked down on as it once was, but there are an awful lot of badly written books out there.
-You want yours to be of the same high standards as a traditionally published book.
+Self-publishing is no longer looked down on as it once was, but you do want your book to be of the same high standards as a traditionally published one.

 What is it? – a final quality control check before publication.
 A proofreader looks for spelling, punctuation and grammar issues, typos, and obvious errors and inconsistencies.